wcrd/rdf-model-editor-poc/PLAN.md

 * Create entities that are newly defined from source (and points)
   * Move into entity, if exists, or if newly created.
 * Process updates to parent objects in edit mode as part of applying update routine.
+* Need to cleanup the apply_updates logic.
+It is too messy.
+Process_Parent probably needs a re-write
+  * CASES:
+    * src not in model; adding point to existing entity

 * Optional props in model (destructure object instead for arg?)